-As Cathaoirleach of CLG Chluain Tarbh I would like to welcome you to our website.
-The club was founded in 1961 following a meeting in Belgrove Boys school.
+As Cathaoirleach (Chairman) of CLG Chluain Tarbh (Clontarf GAA Club), I would like to welcome you to our website.
+The club was founded in 1961 following a meeting in Belgrove Boys' School and so is celebrating its 60th anniversary in 2021.
 From such a humble beginning, Clontarf GAA Club is now the biggest sports club in the area.
-We currently have over 1770 members, ranging from 4yrs of age in our nursery all the way up to our adult teams and members.
+We currently have some 2,100 members, ranging from 4yrs of age in our nursery all the way up to our adult teams and members.

-The club has developed a number of high quality playing facilities over the last decade including our two floodlit pitches in St Annes Park and a 60m x 40m floodlit synthetic facility, where our juvenile teams train.
-This facility is also used by both Belgrove boys and girls schools during the day.
+The club has developed a number of high quality playing facilities in recent times, including two full-sized floodlit pitches in St Anne’s Park and a 60m x 40m floodlit synthetic facility at our club house.
+This facility is used by our juvenile teams, as well as both Belgrove boys and girls schools during the day.
 As the club continues to grow, demand for additional facilities continues to increase and the club is committed to adding additional playing and training facilities over the coming years.

-New members are always very welcome.
+New members are always very welcome, whether playing or non-playing.
 If your playing days are over, perhaps you could help us with coaching, fundraising or club administration activities.
 Please contact any of the people below and they will be delighted to talk to you.
 We hope that our website will provide a platform for greater communication within the club itself, and further afield in the sharing of information on Gaelic Games in Cluain Tarbh.

 Cathaoirleach, CLG Chluain Tarbh

 Nursery Lead Mentor - Matt O Neill 086-1527725

 PRO - Stephen Mulligan 085-1744581